 Watch this short video (2m:26s) to get tips on planning an effective search.

-You're required to use academic references in your assignments and the Library Catalogue is a great place to find them.
+You're required to use academic references in your assignments and the Library Collection is a great place to find them.

-Search the Library Catalogue to find relevant journal articles, books, and other resources in the collection.
+Search the Library Collection to find relevant journal articles, books, and other resources in the collection.

 To do a search, try using: